Three Keys To Help You Face Life’s Terrifying SituationsThis post may contain affiliate links. Please see my disclosure policy for more details.

 I’ve been there!
 In fact, I’ve been there quite a few times.

 Sometimes the task is “small” and is one that we can get through fairly quickly (witnessing to someone, having a difficult conversation, etc.).
 But sometimes the task is ginormous and life changing.
 I’ve faced both the small and ginormous situations.
-In fact, I’m currently going through a ginormous situation right now while walking through my surprise pregnancy journey.

 For the past few days I’ve been reading the book of Esther during my devotions.
 It’s a very interesting story, and definitely one that we can apply to our own lives and the difficult situations we’re facing (or are going to face).